swaptacular/swpt_accounts/protocol.rst

 creditor_identity : string
    A string which (along with ``debtor_id``) identifies the affected account.
-Different implementations may use different formats for the identifier.
+Different server implementations may use different formats for the identifier.
 Note that while ``creditor_id`` could be a "local" identifier, recognized only by the system that created the account, ``creditor_identity`` is always a globally recognized identifier.

 transfer_id : int64
    TODO: improve description